goalgorilla/open_social_living_style_guide/README.md

 isn't being replaced correctly, despite the resolution declaration in `package .json`.
 You might notice the function folder isn't present after you run `yarn install`.
- I cloned it directly from here https://github .com/goalgorilla/twig-drupal-filters into the node_modules folder
+ I cloned it directly from here https://github.com/goalgorilla/twig-drupal-filters into the node_modules folder

 ## Troubleshooting

+1. If you get an error like: `Twig_Error_Loader: Template @demo/04-organisms/hero/hero.twig is not defined (Drupal\Core\Template\Loader\ThemeRegistryLoader: Unable to find template in the Drupal theme registry.) in themes/custom/demo/templates/paragraph/paragraph--hero--default.html` check that you have enabled components module.
+See how-to step 1.

 1. Understand what is compiling, and to where.
 And how it is being attached to the page (Drupal library versus kss-assets, for example).
 If something isn't displaying as expected, look for its absence to start ruling out factors in the render process.
 If it works in Drupal but not in the styleguide (or visa versa) this indicates where along the process issues might be occurring.
-Good luck.
-It is not easy :)
+Good luck :)